RelChron/relchronvis_1/README.md

 The first row and column in this table (A/B/C/D, 1/2/3/4/5/6) are only visible in Excel.
 This documentation uses this row and column to specify where to change things in the sheet.

 Here's how to modify it with your own data:
+ 1. Open the file in MS Excel.
- 1. Make sure you have as many columns after column A as you have sound changes.
+ 2. Make sure you have as many columns after column A as you have sound changes.
- 2. Make sure you have as many rows after row 3 as you have sound changes.
+ 3. Make sure you have as many rows after row 3 as you have sound changes.
- 3. Every column (starting from col B) is a sound change.
+ 4. Every column (starting from col B) is a sound change.
 For each one, Add a name (row 1) and a description (row 2).
 The description is optional.
- 4. Make sure that row 3 enumerates all sound changes, starting at B3.
+ 5. Make sure that row 3 enumerates all sound changes, starting at B3.
- 5. Make sure that column A enumerates all sound changes, starting at A4.
+ 6. Make sure that column A enumerates all sound changes, starting at A4.
- 6. In the space below row 3 and after column A, you can add abbreviations that specify how the sound changes are related chronologically.
+ 7. In the space below row 3 and after column A, you can add abbreviations that specify how the sound changes are related chronologically.
 For example, in the model table above, SC 2 comes after SC 1 because of Feeding (F).
 SC 3 comes after SC 2 because of Bleeding (B).
 You can add a `?` (like in D5) to specify that the relation is not confident.
 This is visualized as a dotted arc.
- 7. **Do not to add any text** to any other cells in the sheet, and do not add in or below the "diagonal" of sound change relations.
+ 8. **Do not to add any text** to any other cells in the sheet, and do not add in or below the "diagonal" of sound change relations.
 In the model table above, the diagonal consists of cells B4, C5, and D6.
- 8. Save the file as "CSV UTF-8 (Comma-delimited) (.csv)".
+ 9. Save the file as "CSV UTF-8 (Comma-delimited) (.csv)".
- 9. Replace the `sound_changes.csv` your `.csv` file.
+ 10. Replace the `sound_changes.csv` your `.csv` file.